Kayla101197/MESA_Accreting_2.5Msun/KaylaMESA_example/README.txt

-This is an example MESA folder, containing the modified code to evolve a 2.5 solar mass star from the MS, through the post-AGB phase with accretion of metal-poor gas from a circumbinary disk.
+This is an example MESA folder, containing the MESA code to evolve a star of initial mass 2.5 Msun, with initial solar-scaled metallicity, from the MS through the post-AGB phase while applying the accretion of metal-poor gas from a circumbinary disk.
 Please download and use at your leisure!